zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 Confirm it works locally, then push to Heroku.

-## Done
+## Next steps

-You have deployed your first application to Heroku.
-The next step is to deploy your own application.
-You can read more about Ruby on Heroku at the [Dev Center](https://devcenter.heroku.com/categories/ruby).
+Congratluations!
+You have deployed your first Rails 5 application to Heroku.
+Here's some recommended reading:

+* Visit the [Ruby support category](/categories/ruby-support) to learn more about using Ruby and Rails on Heroku.
+* The [Deployment category](/categories/deployment) provides a variety of powerful integrations and features to help streamline and simplify your deployments.